moon250/old-form-generator/README.md

 Set the value of the "submit" input.
 Default value is "null".

-> Note : This rule has no effect if the "full_html_structure" and "FORM_SUBMIT" rules are not on "true" value.
+> Note : This rule has no effect if the "full_html_structure" and "form_submit" rules are not on "true" value.

 ```php